-Cloakroom is the rare band to have one foot in the worlds of both emo and metal.
+Cloakroom is the rare band to have one foot each in the worlds of emo and metal.
 That’s not necessarily intentional; the Michigan City, Indiana trio doesn’t easily pass for Brand New or Jimmy Eat World, and at least half of the songs on sophomore album Time Well have long passages with nothing resembling distortion.
-And the band’s overarching style hews closer to shoegaze than anything.
-Yet this interesting, post-hardcore-leaning middle ground they occupy is a curious yet versatile space that’s made it possible for Cloakroom to release albums on both emo-revival mainstay Run for Cover and underground metal uberbrand Relapse, or to play shows with the likes of both epic instrumental-sludge outfit Pelican and heroic indie rockers Manchester Orchestra.
+And the band’s overarching style is arguably more shoegaze than anything.
+Yet this interesting, muscular middle ground they occupy is a curious yet versatile space that’s made it possible for Cloakroom to release albums on both emo-revival mainstay Run for Cover and underground metal uberbrand Relapse, or to play shows with the likes of both epic instrumental-sludge outfit Pelican and heroic indie rockers Manchester Orchestra.
 They’re a heavy band, but not on anyone’s terms but their own.

 It’s also, in spite of and because of its intensity, quite beautiful.
 Restraint is one of the band’s most admirable qualities, each note being given the proper space to land and resonate.
 On “52 Hz Whale,” the frayed effects and slow movement offer a gentle kind of overwhelming, whereas the relatively brief “Hymnal” showcases a clever interplay between powerful sheets of noise and a major-chord riff that adds seeming chasms of depth with a relatively simple arrangement.
 There’s a flipside to this grace and thoughtful approach to songwriting that can be all the more surprising, however.
 Though “Sickle Moon Blues” opens with a slow-moving dream-pop sound and a vocal from Martin that echoes the ethereality, it gives way to an unexpectedly badass sequence of riffs.
 Cloakroom always manage to find a way to remind the listener how hard they’re capable of rocking, particularly when that same listener lets their guard down.